cloudposse/atmos/website/docs/design-patterns/component-catalog-template.md

 The **Component Catalog Template** pattern provides the following benefits:

-- The defaults for the components are defined in just one place (in the catalog) making the entire configuration [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)
+- All settings for a component are defined in just one place (in the component's template) making the entire configuration [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself)

-- The defaults for the components are reusable across many environments by using hierarchical [imports](/core-concepts/stacks/imports)
+- Many instances of the component can be provisioned without repeating all the configuration values

-- It's easy to add a new manifest in the component's catalog to enable a new component's feature, then import the manifest into the corresponding stacks where the feature is required
+- New Atmos components are generated dynamically

 ## Limitations

 The **Component Catalog Template** pattern has the following limitations and drawbacks:

-- Although it's always recommended to use, the catalog structure described by the pattern can be complex for basic infrastructures, e.g. for a very simple organizational structure (one organization and OU), and just a few components deployed into a few accounts and regions
+- Since new Atmos components are generated dynamically, sometimes it's not easy to know the names of the Atmos components that need to be provisioned without looking at the `Go` template and figuring out all the Atmos component names

 :::note

-To address the limitations of the **Component Catalog Template** design pattern when you are provisioning a very basic infrastructure, use the following patterns:
+To address the limitations of the **Component Catalog Template** design pattern, consider using the following patterns:

 - [Component Catalog](/design-patterns/component-catalog)
 - [Component Catalog with Mixins](/design-patterns/component-catalog-with-mixins)